7 Most Common Money Problems

 7. Not Saving Enough for Retirement

-According to a recent survey, one in four Americans has no retirement savings.
-Zip, nada.
-While having no money in the bank for later life can make some people feel like, “Why even bother trying to say,” know that financial advisors stress that saving something is better than nothing.
+According to a 2024 AARP survey, 20% of adults ages 50-plus have no retirement savings at all.[5]
+While having no money in the bank for later life can make some people feel like, “Why even bother trying to save,” know that financial advisors stress that saving something is better than nothing.

 Thanks to the magic of compounding interest (when the interest earned on your money gets reinvested and earns interest of its own), even putting just a small percent of your paycheck into a 401K or IRA each month can add up over time.